 Careers provision is mapped against the Gatsby benchmarks.
 The current careers programme is delivered through a combination of methods, including explicit lessons provided within the taught PSHE &/or dedicated careers programme in Years 7 through to Year 13, which is predominantly form tutor led.
 Careers is also explicitly taught through the enrichment programme (Lesson 6).
 Careers information is available both in the library and in digital format via 'Launch Your Career' and 'BeReady', both platforms provide access to information on apprenticeships, universities, the labour market, career pathways and UCAS applications.
-Through P6 year 9 pupils develop their 'world of work' skills as they access virtual work experience.

-At Key Stage 3, this includes careers library research, aiming to raise pupil aspirations, exploring stereotypes in the workplace, researching the various pathways at post 16 and 18 via the annual careers fair, developing personal, social and employability skills and encounters with employers through assemblies and workshops.
+At Key Stage 3, this includes careers library research, aiming to raise pupil aspirations, exploring stereotypes in the workplace, researching the various pathways at post 16 and 18 via the virtual careers fair provided by the Black Country Consortium, developing personal, social and employability skills and encounters with employers through assemblies and workshops.
 Assemblies and a parent and pupil information evening on choosing options are also provided.